rsn870/POMDP_solver/README.md

 Our implementation is python based and we base it on the excellent  interface and implementation given by Malayandi at https://github.com/malayandi/Tiger-Problem-POMDP

 The first approach that we are going to use is to model the POMDP as a hidden markov model acting on a point process .We choose to do this for the following reasons:
-1.The approximation of POMDP as a hidden markov model has proved to pretty useful to researrchers in the past 2 The point based decomposition used in Point Based Value Iteration inspires the usage of a point process moreover considering the dependence on the past histories we prefer a self exciting or Hawkes Process
+1.The approximation of POMDP as a hidden markov model has proved to pretty useful to researchers in the past 2 The point based decomposition used in Point Based Value Iteration inspires the usage of a point process moreover considering the dependence on the past histories we prefer a self exciting or Hawkes Process